PandaSun-43/Bayesian-ML-for-Depth-Resolved-N2-Fixation/README.md

 ### Zero-Shot Probabilistic Inference via TabPFN
 While our Bayesian Hierarchical model elegantly handled spatial heterogeneity, the fundamental challenge of extreme data sparsity remained in certain deep-ocean strata.

 To address this, we integrated TabPFN (Prior-Data Fitted Network), a cutting-edge foundation model for tabular data.
+More information can be found here: https://github.com/PriorLabs/TabPFN?tab=readme-ov-file.

 ```mermaid
 graph TD